SAIL-GuoLab/DeepContrast_Demo/Demo_scripts/README.md

 ### test_retest_evaluation.py

-This script performs the quantitative evalution of the test-retest reliability.
+This script performs the quantitative evaluation of the test-retest reliability.
 The numbers calculated and their implications are quite thoroughly described in the script outputs.

 Please note that here we not only generate the same numbers we reported (test-retest reliability between two consecutive acquisitions, for GBCA-uptake maps and GBCA-predicted maps), but also print out a metric not included in our manuscript but still worth showing here (concordance between GBCA-uptake maps and GBCA-predicted maps).